 Family Movie Night

 Most children love going to the movies to see the latest release.
-There haven’t been many chances to see movies due to the Pandemic.
+Movies are finally back in production after the long break due to the Pandemic.

 Instead of holiday shopping, take a trip to the movies with your family.
 It just may start a fun holiday tradition that the children will never forget.